How I work

 Founders feel it first.
 Teams feel it everywhere.

-Your people aren't the issue.
-Your systems are.
+Your people aren’t the issue.
+The way work gets done is.

 What I do (and what I don’t)

-• I help scale-ups design human operating systems that support growth instead of fighting it.
+• I help scale-ups design practical ways of working that support growth instead of fighting it.

 This is not traditional HR.
 I'm not building policies or handbooks.